Lea County adds two new COVID-19 cases - Hobbs News Sun

 County totals are subject to change upon further investigation and determination of residency of individuals positive for COVID-19.

-The Department of Health has identified at least one positive COVID-19 case in residents and/or staff at the following congregate living and acute care facilities:
+The Department of Health has identified at least one positive COVID-19 case in residents and/or staff in the past 28 days at the following congregate living and acute care facilities:

 - Advanced Health Care of Albuquerque in Albuquerque